 If you’re going to ingest the oil, start small: three drops three times a day is plenty, at first.
 Place the drops under your tongue, or combine with olive oil in a salad dressing, for example.

-You can also apply the oil to your skin and massage it in; this is particularly good if you’re using the oil for its pain relieving or skincare properties.
+You can also apply the oil to your skin and massage it in; this is particularly good if you're using the oil for its pain relieving or skincare properties (see our guide to cbd in skincare).
 Some people find that transdermal absorption leads to even quicker results.

 There aren’t a lot of contra-indications for CBD oil, though as with any supplement, it’s always a good idea to check with your doctor before you begin a new regimen, especially if you are on a blood-thinning medication, as CBD oil can inhibit clotting.